 Licensed venues that supply alcohol for consumption on-site are required to provide free drinking water to their patrons.

-Download this poster in A3 - Free water available (A3 version)
+Download Free water available (A4)

 Barring orders can be served on drunk, violent or quarrelsome patrons.

 Once a person is served with a barring order, they must leave the venue and its vicinity immediately and cannot return until the barring order expires.
 If a person does not comply with the barring order, Victoria Police may issue them with an on-the-spot fine.